 The symptoms of a concussion can occur right away or there is a delay.
 The usual symptoms apparent in individuals include unconsciousness along with the inability to recall events upon awakening.
 In most cases, the individual can ask the same question repeatedly but not remembering having asked the question already.
 The individual can also complain of dizziness, headache and the feeling of vomiting.
 In some individuals, they can suffer from balance and coordination problems.
 Additionally, some can complain of ringing in the ears and blurry vision.

 What is post-concussion syndrome?

 In some individuals who sustained a concussion, they experience a late symptom called as post-concussion syndrome.
 Those who sustained mild to moderate brain injury can experience some of the symptoms of post-concussion syndrome.
 Take note that these symptoms can last for days up to years.

 The symptoms that can indicate the development of post-concussion syndrome include difficulty in concentrating, thinking as well as recalling events.
 The personality changes include becoming angry or anxious without apparent reason.
 In some individuals, they will have sudden difficulties when sleeping.
-There is also lack of interest in activities previously enjoyed.
+There is also lack of interest in activities that the individual previously enjoys.
 Dizziness, headaches or unsteadiness will occur, thus making standing or walking difficult.
 In most cases, family members and close friends are the first to notice these changes before the individual is aware of them.

-Diagnosing and treating a severe concussion
+Diagnosing and treating a severe case